sympower/sympower-composite-actions/README.md

 ### build-and-upload-docker-image

-`build-and-upload-docker-image` action uses jib Gradle plugin to build and upload a multi-arch Docker image of the Java application(s) present int the repo to ECR.
+`build-and-upload-docker-image` action uses jib Gradle plugin to build and upload a multi-arch Docker image of the Java application(s) present into the repo to ECR.

 `format-version` action can be used to format the repo version for this action, but it is not required as you can choose to use any version you want as the input.